-Late-summer fields and meadows dotted with clouds of soft purple, violet, and white daisies are the surest seasonal sign the native asters are in bloom.
-These welcoming, cool-hued composites counter the warm oranges, yellows and burnished shades of goldenrods, perennial sunflowers and black-eyed Susans.
-Garden-variety asters are even prettier, crowned in blooms that may delve into pink and magenta shades.
-For gardeners, there are no better wildflowers for the season.
+Late-summer fields and meadows dotted with clouds of soft purple, violet, and white daisies are the surest seasonal sign that fall is here.
+These welcoming, cool-hued composites counter the warm oranges, yellows and burnished shades of goldenrods, perennial sunflowers, and black-eyed Susans.
+Garden-variety asters are even prettier, crowned in blooms that may venture into pink and magenta shades.
+For gardeners, there are no better flowers for the season.

 Your garden’s pollinators and migrating songbirds would agree.
-Aster flowers attract bees and butterflies by the hundreds, and once pollinated, the seed heads are much-sought forage for seed-eating birds of all kinds.
-And if these wildflowers fare as well as they do in untended fields and byways, imagine how well they will do in your garden, with a little care.
+Aster flowers attract bees and butterflies by the hundreds, and once pollinated, the seed heads become much-sought forage for songbirds.
+And, if these native flowers fare as well as they do in untended fields and byways, imagine how well they will do in your garden with little care.

 My top six asters for garden performance tend to be compact, tidy and heavy flowering.
 All have been proven to grow well in the regions of the Midwest and Mid-Atlantic where I have lived: